schustischuster/evoGE/GOslim/Readme.md

 ```
 </br>

 Finally, every gene was classified as evolutionary stable or variable using the coefficient of variation (CV).
 This coefficient was calculated independently for each organ across species, and then averaged, resulting in a mean coefficient of variation for each gene.
 Stable and variable genes were matched based on their mean expression level across samples using the "nearest" method and caliper option.
-Then, the proportion of stable and variable genes was compared in each functional category.
+Then, the fraction of stable and variable genes was assessed in each functional category.
+Each category was tested for a significant increase in the fraction of stable or variable genes using a Chi-squared test.

 * `getCV(aspect, estimate, sample_size)`